 The project showed yet again our capability in dealing with major projects under the spotlight and delivering on time to difficult deadlines whilst under pressure, but ensuring success.

-All windows were manufactured in our Lincolnshire factory and were fitted by Barnsdale Windows.
+All windows were manufactured in our Lincolnshire factory and were fitted by George Barnsdale Commercial.